 After a failover occurs, the original primary might become a secondary node.

-Do not change the new primary configuration before the old primary has returned online, because the configuration might be lost.
-If It is absolutely necessary to reconfigure the new primary, it is recommended to first remove the old primary from the cluster using the CLI command
+Do not change the new primary node's configuration before the old primary node has returned online, because there is a risk the configuration could be lost.
+If it is absolutely necessary to reconfigure the new primary, it is recommended to first remove the old primary from the cluster using the CLI command

 As the new primary takes over the port that client devices communicate with will switch to it.
 As the new primary needs time to start up all the services, clients may experience a temporary service interruption.